frankjungdss/repdata-project2/README.md

 evcount <- length(unique(data$evtype))
 ```

 In our subset we have ``183`` distinct event types, which is a lot to
 clean-up.
-So, lets look at those that have the largest impact as measured
+So, lets instead look at those that have the largest impact as
-by number casuality and damage totals, and correct those:
+measured by number of casualities and total damages, and just correct those:

 ```r